-In order to have an MIB Consumer File, a consumer must have applied for individually underwritten life, health, disability income, long-term care or critical illness insurance within the past 7 years and the insurance company to which he or she applied (or its reinsurer) must have been an MIB member company that submitted an MIB inquiry with the consumer’s authorization.
+In order to have an MIB Consumer File, a consumer must have applied for individually underwritten life, health, disability income, long-term care or critical illness insurance within the past 7 years (or earlier depending on applicable law) and the insurance company to which he or she applied (or its reinsurer) must have been an MIB member company that submitted an MIB inquiry with the consumer’s authorization.
 Therefore, a consumer may not have an MIB Consumer File if: (i) he/she applied for insurance more than 7 years ago; or (ii) he/she applied for insurance that was not individually underwritten; (for example, group insurance or guaranteed issue life, or ACA-based health insurance); or (iii) he/she applied to an insurance company that was not an MIB member.

 As a practical matter, MIB codes are not typically reported on individuals who are in good health, meaning that their life and health insurance applications are approved by the insurer as standard or preferred risks.

 With your authorization, MIB shares individually identifiable information about you only with its member life and health insurance companies (or their service providers who are acting on the member’s behalf), or with you directly, unless otherwise required or allowed by law.
 MIB does not sell any individually identifiable information to any non-member third parties.

 Further, the federal Fair Credit Reporting Act and the Privacy Rule under the Health Insurance Portability and Accountability Act ("HIPAA") severely restrict the use and dissemination of individually identifiable information, and MIB complies with both the letter and spirit of these laws.